SOFTS-Arabica coffee prices climb buoyed by weaker dollar

 * Dealers said the raws market lacked a clear overall trend at the moment, though trading volumes had been boosted by index funds rolling positions out of October into March.

-* Dealers said there appeared to be a strong appetite to receive white sugar against the October contract with the contract's premium to December standing at around $44.
+* Dealers said there appeared to be a strong appetite to receive white sugar against the October contract, with the contract's premium to December standing at around $40.

 COCOA

-* December New York cocoa CCc2 was up 1.3% at $2,358 a tonne as the market regained some ground after three consecutive daily declines, aided partly by the weaker dollar.
+* December New York cocoa CCc2 settled up $32, or 1.4%, to $2,360 a tonne as the market regained some ground after three consecutive daily declines, aided partly by the weaker dollar.

 * The December contract was still on track for a weekly loss of about 2.5%.